zeroluck/docs/sources/integrate/inbound-saml.md

 # Inbound SAML in Gluu Server

+To achieve inbound SAML, the Gluu Server uses an open source product called Asimba.
 The main use case for Asimba is to enable websites to use a single IdP for single sign-on (SSO) even when the organization may have a number of IdPs that are trusted.
 For more information, please review the [Asimba website](http://www.asimba.org/site/).